neuropoly/totalspineseg/README.md

     ```

 ## Inference
-Run the model on a folder containing the images in .nii.gz format (Make sure to train the model or extract the trained `nnUNet_results` into `data/nnUNet/nnUNet_results` befor running):
+Run the model on a folder containing the images in .nii.gz format (Make sure to train the model or extract the trained `results` into `data/nnUNet/results` befor running):
 ```
 source totalsegmentator-mri/run/inference_nnunet.sh INPUT_FOLDER OUTPUT_FOLDER
 ```